Sts. Joachim and Anne

 - Sts.
 Joachim and Anne are the patron saints of grandparents and infertile couples.

 - According to later legends, Joachim died shortly after Mary’s birth, and Anne, encouraged by the Holy Spirit, remarried.
-Some traditions hold that Anne in her alleged subsequent marriage(s) became the grandmother of the Apostles John and James (sons of Zebedee), Simon, Jude, and James the Less (son of Alphaeus) and also of James, “the Lord’s brother.”
+Some traditions hold that Anne, in her alleged subsequent marriages, became the grandmother of the Apostles John and James (sons of Zebedee), Simon, Jude, and James the Less (son of Alphaeus), as well as of James, “the Lord’s brother.”

 - The Protoevangelium of James became the foundation for establishing the liturgical feasts of the Nativity of the Virgin Mary on September 8 and the Immaculate Conception of the Blessed Virgin Mary on December 8.